Fujifilm GF 32-64mm f/4 R WR Review

 Fujinon GF 32-64mm f/4 R WR Review - Fujifilm’s Top Tier Standard Zoom Lens for GFX

-Since the GF 32-64mm was part of the first batch of Fujifilm G mount lenses I was also wondering if there were any signs of this lens becoming dated.
+Since the GF 32-64mm was part of the first batch of Fujifilm G mount lenses, I was also wondering if there were any signs of this lens becoming dated.
 Let’s see how I got along with the GF 32-64mm f/4 R WR.

 Introduction

-It was important for Fujifilm to have a strong standard zoom lens out of the gate and many early adopters of the GFX system gravitated towards the 32-64mm zoom.
+It was important for Fujifilm to have a strong standard zoom lens out of the gate, and many early adopters of the GFX system gravitated towards the 32-64mm zoom.

-At the time this article was written the GF 32-64mm was listed at $2,299.00.
+When this article was written, the GF 32-64mm was listed at $2,299.00.

 Thanks to Fujifilm Canada, I got the chance to test the GF 32-64mm f/4 R WR over the holidays.